This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Excellent

 This color performed exceptionally well in Golden’s Lightfastness Testing in oils.
 In Flake white (linseed) and pure zinc, instead of the usual ASTM I - excellent it was ASTM II - very good, and in all other mixing whites tested it was ASTM I - Excellent.
 It is listed as BWS 8.
 Bruce MacEvoy relates an interesting insight that after six weeks of sunlight exposure, PY53 in watercolor actually became a bit more opaque.
+The 1980s NPIRI reported high marks across categories for indoor and outdoor tests.

 Transparency